 top of page

+Then it slipped into disrepair.
 In 2000, the Apollo School Foundation purchased the building to rehabilitate it and open it for use as a historical museum and cultural arts and educational facility.
-In 2002, the building was listed on the National Register of Historic Places, and is the only building in Hobe Sound to be so named.
+In 2002, the Olympia School was listed on the National Register of Historic Places, the only building in Hobe Sound to be so named.

 Mission

-The Apollo School Foundation is committed to maintaining the historical aspects of the former two-room schoolhouse and enhancing its impact on Hobe Sound and Martin County as a cultural arts and educational facility by providing, "a window on the past, a focus on the future".
+The Apollo School Foundation is committed to maintaining the historical aspects of the former two-room schoolhouse and enhancing its impact on Hobe Sound and Martin County as a cultural arts and educational facility by providing "a window on the past, a focus on the future".

 Vision